Swiping away bank fraudBy Namrata Jolly

 It was all so simple before.

-Twenty years ago, banking customers visited their local branch in the high street, were recognized by the staff and given access to their account.
+Twenty years ago, banking customers visited their local branch in the high street, were recognised by the staff and given access to their account.
 This tried, tested, and low-risk authentication and verification process was commonplace but once the internet arrived, digital service providers have struggled to find a solution to proving the unseen customer’s identity.

 Although digital transformation has helped increase productivity, efficiency, competitiveness, and reduce overheads, security has barely kept up.
 Over the years financial institutions have shifted their attention and money onto securing smartphone transactions with a reliance on OTPs; a technology with origins going back to 1919.